-Sustainable investment means an Product name: Barings Asia Growth Fund Legal entity identifier: 549300J3CRJ2 investment in an economic activity that contributes to an Environmental and/or social characteristics environmental or social objective, provided that Does this financial product have a sustair able investment objective? the investment does not significantly harm any environmental or Yes ● ○ ⊠ No social objective and that the investee companies follow good governance practices.
-It will make a minimum of sustainable investments with an environmental objective:% □ It promotes Environmental/ Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments The EU Taxonomy is a classification system in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy economic activities.
-That Regulation does not lay down a list of with a social objective socially sustainable economic activities.
-Sustainable investments with an environmental It will make a minimum of sustainable investments with a social objective: % It promotes E/S characteristics, but will not make any sustainable investments objective might be aligned with the Taxonomy or not.
-What environmental and/or social charac teristics are promoted by this financial product?
+Sustainable investment means an Product name: Barings Asia Growth Fund Legal entity identifier: 549300J3CRJZ40Ll0960 investment in an economic activity that contributes to an Environmental and/or social characteristics environmental or social Does this financial product have a sustainable investment objective? objective, provided that the investment does not significantly harm Yes No any environmental or social objective and that the investee companies follow good governance practices.
+It will make a minimum of sustainable investments with an environmental objective:% It promotes Environmental/ Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments The EU Taxonomy is a classification system in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not activities that do not qualify as environmentally sustainable under the EU Taxonomy economic activities.
+That Regulation does not lay down a list of socially sustainable □ with a social objective economic activities.
+Sustainable investments with an □ It will make a minimum of sustainable investments with a social objective: % It promotes E/S characteristics, but will not make any sustainable investments environmental objective might be aligned with the Taxonomy or not.
+What environmental and/or social characteristics are promoted by this financial product?
 The Fund will invest at least 50% of its Net Asset Value in assets which exhibit positive or improving environmental ("E") and/or social ("S") characteristics.
-2 The E and S evaluations are established using proprietary research based on issuer knowledge and regular management interaction.
-For all investment opportunities, a thorough ESG assessment is conducted using a proprietary scorecard of nine ESG topics, and a quality score, management score, and ESG cost of equity ("CoE") adjustment is assigned to each investment.
+The E and S evaluations are established using proprietary research based on issuer knowledge and regular management interaction.
+For all investment opportunities, a thorough ESG assessment is conducted using a proprietary scorecard of nine ESG topics, and a quality score, management score and ESG cost of equity ("CoE") adjustment is assigned to each investment.
 The Fund does not have a reference benchmark that has been designated for the purpose of attaining the environmental or social characteristics promoted by it.
-Sustainability indicators measure how the environmental or • What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product? social characteristics promoted by the financial product are attained.
+Sustainability indicators measure how the environmental or O What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product? social characteristics promoted by the financial product are attained.
 The sustainability indicator used to measure the attainment of the environmental and social characteristics promoted by the Fund will be the percentage of the Fund's Net Asset Value invested in equities of issuers that exhibit positive or improving ESG characteristics.
-Issuers defined as having positive or improving ESG characteristics must be assessed as having a higher than average quality score, and not exceed a maximum adjustment to its Barings CoE threshold. nable investments that the financial product partially Istainable investment contribute to such objectives?
+Issuers defined as having positive or improving ESG characteristics must be assessed as having a higher than average quality score, and not exceed a maximum adjustment to its Barings CoE threshold.
+O What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?